-Energy consumption in UkraineThe most important measure in the energy balance of Ukraine is the total consumption of
+Energy consumption in UkraineThe most important figure in the energy balance of Ukraine is the total consumption of

 133.20 billion kWhof electric energy per year.
 Per capita this is an average of 3,042 kWh.

 Ukraine could provide itself completely with self-produced energy.
 The total production of all electric energy producing facilities is 154 bn kWh, which is 115% of the countries own usage.
 Despite this, Ukraine is trading energy with foreign countries.
 Along with pure consumptions the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.